Online Master’s in Journalism Programs in 2023: What Are Some of the Best Options?

 Classes and Courses

-Coursework may vary depending on if a specialization is chosen (e.g., broadcast, multimedia, etc.), but sample courses may include the following, which are offered by the University of South Florida – St. Petersburg as part of their online Master's in Journalism and Digital Communication program:
+Coursework may vary depending on if a specialization is chosen (e.g., broadcast, multimedia, etc.), but sample courses may include the following, which are offered by the University of South Florida as part of their online Masters in Digital Journalism and Design program:

 - Multimedia Reporting & Storytelling